quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-21_08-24-59.png)

-Notice thre step inputs, they are using the Action inputs, so the values from the Action Inputs will be passed as parameters when the API Call is made to the external system.
+Notice the step inputs, they are using the Action inputs, so the values from the Action Inputs will be passed as parameters when the API Call is made to the external system.

 ![Alt text](img/2023-09-21_08-26-21.png)

-We need to update the Connection Alias in the Connection Details section. we have precreated in this lab instance a Connection record that point to the right API End point.
+We need to update the Connection Alias in the Connection Details section.
+We have precreated in this lab instance a Connection record that point to the right API End point.
 We are going to use this one.

 Click on the **Connection Alias field** (1) then select **VisitorAccess_ConnectionAlias** (2)

 ![Alt text](img/2023-09-21_08-30-48.png)

-Notice the **Base URL** field was updated and showing the URL for the API End point.
-Those connection alias record are tyipically managed by Security team or someone with higher privilege.
+Notice the **Base URL** field was updated and displays the URL for the API End point.
+Those connection alias records are tyipically managed  a by Security team or user with higher privileges.

 On the right hand-side notice the outputs available from the OpenAPI Step, expand the **user** (1) section as shown below:

 ![Alt text](img/2023-09-21_08-35-00.png)

-Those are alll the values that we can retrieve from the external app and use in a ServiceNow Worlflow.
+Those are all the values that we can retrieve from the external app and use in a ServiceNow Workflow.

 It's time to test that Spoke Action!
 Click on the **Test** button